VelJG/AWS-Worklog/content/4-EventParticipated/4.2-Event2/_index.md

 **- Agentic Workflows:** Kiro's AI agents implement the spec while keeping the human developer in control, with the key features being:

-**+ Implementation Plan:** Kiro generates a detailed Implementation Plan with start tasks, sub-tasks (e.g., "Implement user registration and login endpoints," "Implement JWT middleware"), and links them back to specific requirements for validation .
+**+ Implementation Plan:** Kiro generates a detailed Implementation Plan with start tasks, sub-tasks (e.g., "Implement user registration and login endpoints," "Implement JWT middleware"), and links them back to specific requirements for validation.

 **+ Agent Hooks:** These delegate tasks to AI agents that trigger on events such as "file save."
-They autonomously execute in the background based on pre-defined prompts, helping to scale work by generating documentation, unit tests, or optimizing code performance.
+They autonomously execute in the background based on predefined prompts, helping to scale work by generating documentation, unit tests, or optimizing code performance.
 ### Key Takeaways
 **- AI Ensures Production Readiness:** Kiro creating detailed design documents (like data flow diagrams and API contracts), and generating unit tests before the code is written, ensures that AI-generated code is production-ready and maintainable, not just a quick prototype.